 At this point my record was 3 books written and not published.
 Two books put into print that barely sold anything, as a self publisher.

-That’s FIVE losses and discouraging as heck.
+That’s FIVE losses and is discouraging as heck.

-But I’ve always been bad at giving up.
-I can’t actually ever remember giving up…at much of anything.
-But this was getting ugly!
+…but I’ve always been bad at giving up.
+I can’t actually ever remember giving up at much of anything, but this was getting ugly!

 My record was 0 – 5.